L3B7/SensorDataCollector-public/README.md

      - Close the screen and put the phone back into a resting position To finish the measurement session, turn off the trigger switch.

+You should see the "Self Trigger Count" increment.
+Do not reset this counter, unless instructed otherwise.

 # SensorDataCollector
 ## Data Collection App for Gesture based User Authentication